The Best OT Student Resources (2024)

 The OT network you establish in school will become one of your top resources as you head into practice.

-Eight years after graduation, my former classmates are often still the first people I call if I need to talk through something.
+My former classmates are often still the first people I call if I need to talk through something.

-6.)
-Building your support system
+3.)
+Build your support system

 After my first year of OT school, I was ready to quit.